needle-mirror/com.unity.entities/Documentation~/gp_multiplayer.md

 > Synopsis: How to use Unity's networking and multiplayer features with ECS.
 How to optimize networking and multiplayer with ECS.

+Note, this is a placeholder for work that has not been completed yet.